EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Fey/Hags/FrostHag.md

 > 1/day each: *ice storm*
 >
 > ***Ice Walk.***
 > The frost hag can move across icy surfaces without needing to make an ability check.
-Additionally, difficult terrain composed of ice or snow doesn’t cost it extra moment.
+Additionally, difficult terrain composed of ice or snow doesn't cost it extra moment.
 >
 > ***Illusory Appearance.***
 > The hag covers herself and anything she is wearing or carrying with a magical Illusion that makes her look like another creature of her general size and Humanoid shape.
 The Illusion ends if the hag takes a Bonus Action to end it or if she dies.